 I’m an honest guy!
 So I can assure you that Softorino didn’t pay me a penny (shame though) for advertising their app.
 Despite that I would really recommend WALTR to everyone.
 It’s just amazing!

 Some of you may remember other apps for copying content to/from iPhone.
 I have to disappoint you… none of it works any more. iTools – barely working Chinese shit. iFunBox – doesn’t have abilities to add music on iPhone.
 TouchCopy – lets you to copy music and other content from iPhone to computer only.

-Add music to iPhone via USB flash stick
+Add music via USB Flash Drive for iPhone

 Was ist das?
 It is a usual USB-A drive with a Lightning connector on the other side.
 Clever, isn’t it?
 You can copy music from computer on to the Flash Drive, then play it directly on iPhone or copy it to iPhone’s memory and listen later.
 Due to limits applied to iOS file system, third party apps and hardware have NO possibility to interact or get access to system files and folders.
 Thus, usage of the Lightning Flash Drive on iPhone is done through a special companion application, which can be downloaded from App Store (each brand has it’s own app).

 - Understanding Flash Drive for iPhone – Ultimate Guide